 University Communications and Marketing

-Starting with the University as an accounting technician, Killian has been the controller since 1984, serving the dual role of budget officer for the first 14 years.
-She supervises a staff of 22 and is responsible for internal and external financial reporting, accounts payable and receivable, capital project budgeting and accounting, asset and grant accounting, payroll and the cashier’s office.
+Killian has been the controller since 1984 and served in the dual role of budget officer for the first 14 years.
+She supervises a staff of 23 and is responsible for internal and external financial reporting, accounts payable and receivable, capital project budgeting and accounting, fixed asset and grant accounting, payroll and supervision of the cashier’s office.

-Killian reports to Vice Chancellor for Business Affairs Neil Hawk said Killian is an outstanding public servant.
+Vice Chancellor for Business Affairs Neil Hawk said Killian is an outstanding public servant.

 “Ila has been one of the best controller’s in the university system for a long time, and she is looked upon as an expert in her field and is constantly being called upon to answer financial questions by controllers at sister institutions,” Hawk said.
 “Ila is a dedicated employee that has devoted a huge portion of her life to making UNCP’s finances the best in the system.”